 The job market is changing; employees are getting younger and they have a different set of motivations to older employees.
 Try to identify and understand these motivations to know how to attract and retain them as staff.

-Post Covid-19 will be a time of new work habits and behavior, be sure to keep an eye on the new trend in order to be able to identify the solutions your company needs.
+Now is the time for new work habits and behavior, be sure to keep an eye on the new trend in order to be able to identify the solutions your company needs.

-Yala took an opportunity to reflect on what 2019 and challenges the Covid-19 crisis created.
-We saw an opportunity to help SME in Ireland promoting their EVPs on a unique platform to allow them to compete with the tech giants when it comes to talent attraction and retention.
+Rent a Recruiter took an opportunity to reflect on what 2019 and challenges the Covid-19 crisis created.
+We saw an opportunity to help small, medium and large enterprises promoting their Employer Value Proposition on a unique platform to allow them to compete with the tech giants when it comes to talent attraction, improving their talent acquisition strategies and staff retention.

-Yala connect will allow candidates to take on information around what makes you a good employer through employees and c-levels testimonials as well as a window into your work environment.
+Rent a Recruiter Client Directory allows candidates to take on information around what makes you a good employer through their employees and c-levels testimonials as well as providing a window into your work environment.

 We are looking forward to help you develop a strong employer branding and improve your talent attraction strategy.